minkhaung-mkks/Cheat-repo/README.md

 Day 10 : 06/09/2023 : Rest day
 Day 11 : 09/09/2023 : Was doing schoolwork
 Day 12 : 20/09/2023 : Not really sure about what to do next and also was helping my friend out today.
+Day 13 : 25/09/2023 : No electricity today, honestly dont feel like doing anything after such a hot day.